 Term Definition Distributed energy Distributed energy includes power generated from sources such as solar panels and wind turbines located close to the users, as well as controllable loads or storage such as electric vehicles and batteries.
 Electricity sent out Gross electricity generated by a power plant less self-generated auxiliary power consumption, measured at connecting point between generating unit and transmission line.
-Energy purchase Electricity purchased from assets not owned by CLP to meet customer demand as per a long-term contractual agreement.
+Energy-as-a-service Evolution in the business strategy of energy companies to provide a more diverse range of value-adding energy services and solutions such as consultancy, energy management and distributed energy resources to customers, in addition to basic utility services.
+Energy purchase Electricity purchased by CLP to meet customer demand under long-term agreements with power plants not owned by CLP, and without existing capacity purchase agreements with the Group.
 Energy security The uninterrupted availability of energy sources.
-Energy transition Transformation of the global energy sector from fossil fuel-based energy systems to low- or zero-carbon sources.
-Energy transition enablers Non-generation products or services that facilitate the energy transition, including energy storage, transmission and distribution, electric vehicle charging points and smart meters, amongst others.
+Energy transition Transformation of the global energy sector from fossil-fuel based energy systems to low- or zero-carbon sources.
 Feed-in Tariff (FiT) Payable by Hong Kong power companies under the SoC Agreement to purchase electricity from approved renewable energy projects.
-Flue gas desulphurisation (FGD) facility Equipment used to remove SO 2 from the combustion gases of a boiler plant before discharge to the atmosphere.
+Flue gas desulphurisation (FGD) facility Equipment used to remove sulphur oxides from the combustion gases of a boiler plant before discharge to the atmosphere.
 Generation capacity The maximum amount of power that a generator is rated to produce.
 Also known as installed capacity or nameplate capacity.
 Greenhouse gas (GHG) emissions The emission of gases that contribute to the greenhouse effect causing a changing climate.
 CLP's GHG emissions inventory covers the six GHGs specified in the Kyoto Protocol.
 Nitrogen trifluoride (NF 3), the seventh mandatory gas added under the second Kyoto Protocol was deemed immaterial to CLP's operations after an evaluation.
 Grid curtailment Reduction in the output of a generator from what it could otherwise produce given available resources, typically on an involuntary basis.
 Curtailment is usually induced by a grid operator because of transmission congestion.
 Incremental distribution network (IDN) To open up the distribution market in an orderly manner as part of the ongoing reforms of the electricity market in Mainland China, the Government is encouraging power companies to set up IDNs to provide safe and reliable electricity services using a newly-added distribution network and to meet demand from users in designated areas such as business and industrial parks.
-Independent power producers (IPPs) IPPs are private entities which own and/or operate facilities to generate electricity and sometimes heat and then sell it to utilities, government buyers and end users.
+Independent power producers (IPPs) Independent Power Producers (IPPs) are private entities which own and/or operate facilities to generate electricity and sometimes heat and then sell it to utilities, government buyers and end users.
 Microgrids Localised networks with generation, energy storage and load entities, that can operate in tandem with an existing grid or independently.
-They can potentially be deployed to meet the energy needs of remote areas cost-effectively, forgoing the expenses of transmission grids.
+They can potentially be deployed to meet the energy needs of remote areas cost- effectively, forgoing the expenses of transmission grids.
 National Electricity Market (NEM) Australia's NEM is a wholesale spot market connecting six regional market jurisdictions - Queensland, New South Wales, the Australian Capital Territory, Victoria, South Australia, and Tasmania.
-Non-carbon energy Energy from power sources that add no extra carbon to the atmosphere, such as nuclear and renewable energy.
+Non-carbon energy Energy from power sources that add no extra carbon to the atmosphere, such as wind, solar, hydro and nuclear energy.
+It does not include waste-from- energy and other forms of biomass.